 Whenever I have a cold or a tickle in my throat, I take shots of fire cider.
-While there are many versions of this tonic in stores, I like to make my own version of a fire cider recipe to save money.
-(Warning: this stuff is hardcore and not for the faint of heart.
-Yet it’s become my go-to tonic to kick a cold quick.)
+While there are many versions of this tonic in stores, I like to make my own fire cider recipe to save money.
+(Warning: this stuff is hardcore, so it’s not for the faint of heart.
+Yet it’s become my go-to tonic to quickly rid my body of a cold.)

 In order to kick intense colds and sickness from your body, you’ve got to use some of the most intense, natural foods out there.
 This recipe features: ginger root, horseradish root, onion, garlic cloves, jalapeño peppers, lemon, and apple cider vinegar.
-Now do you see why it’s also called “Fire Cider Recipe”?!
+Now do you see why it’s called “Fire Cider Recipe”?!
 Let’s take a look at how these ingredients work together to keep the body well:

 Make your own Fire Cider